CanonicalLtd/maas-docs/en/index.md

 Juju terminology.
 However, everything that was stated earlier still applies.
 For instance, if Juju removes a machine then MAAS will, in turn, release that machine to the pool.

-## Key components and colocation of all services

-The key components of a MAAS installation are the region controller and the rack controller.
-See [Concepts and terms][concepts-controllers] for how each are defined.

-Unless there is specific reason not to, it is recommended to have both controllers residing on the same system.
-A no-fuss way to achieve this is by installing the `maas` metapackage, or by installing from the Ubuntu Server ISO.

-Multiple region and rack controllers are required if [high availability][manage-ha] and/or load balancing (see HA page) is desired.

-It's important to note that the all-in-one solution will provide a DHCP service.
-Review your existing network design in order to determine whether this will cause problems.
-See [DHCP][dhcp] for more on this subject.

-## Installation methods

-There are three ways to install MAAS:

-- From the Ubuntu Server ISO
-- From software packages ("debs")
-- As a self-contained LXD environment

-These methods, and their respective advantages, are fleshed out on the [Installation][maas-install] page.

 <!-- LINKS -->